ajalt/colormath/docs/usage.md

 LAB(l=0, a=0, b=0, alpha=0.5)
 ```

-If you don't specify an alpha value, it will default to `NaN`.
-This makes it possible to distinguish
+If you don't specify an alpha value, it will default to 1, meaning fully opaque.
-unspecified alpha values, which can be important for operations like interpolation.

 sRGB colors can also be constructed from hex strings or integers.
 All of the following are equivalent: